Guided-Labs/Chef/Guided_labs/04-Labguide.md

      ![web_server_json](images/web_server_json.png)

 2. **Upload the Data Bag Item**:

-   - Upload the item to the Chef Server:
+   - Upload the item to the Chef Server using `knife` from the `credentials` data bag directory:

      ```bash
      knife data bag from file credentials web_server.json
      ```